klux21/callback_printf/README.txt

 prevent sniffing.

-The license is kind of a mix of BSD and Apache conditions but in opposite to those it prohibits a usage for weapons and spyware and a secret monitoring of other people without their agreement or their health or life being endangered.
+The license is kind of a mix of BSD and Apache conditions but in opposite to those it prohibits a usage for weapons and spyware and any secret monitoring of other people without their agreement or their health or life being endangered.
 That's fine for most software but usually not for military devices, weapons or spyware.
 It would be great if more projects would adapt this license as well.